mxcl/Workbench/README.md

 <img src="Documents/Screenshot.1.png" width="450">

-Workbench is an effective way to continously backup your “dotfiles” so that they can be easily and securely restored when you clean install macOS and sign back into your iCloud account.
+Workbench is an effective way to continously back up your “dotfiles” so that they can be easily and securely restored when you clean install macOS and sign back into your iCloud account.